MUTH 2100. The Syntax of Music

 The second course in the core sequence for majors in music, Harmonic Idioms focuses on four-part voice leading principles, according to the stylistic traits of J. S. Bach and his contemporaries.
 This course introduces elements such as basic chordal structures in all inversions; realization of figured bass; voice-leading principles; and introductory modulatory techniques.

-MUTH 2400.
-Musical Expansion: The 20th Century to the Present
+MUTH 2300.
+Musical Expansions: the 20th Century to the Present

-The fourth and final course in the core sequence for majors in music, Musical Expansion is weighted toward listening, analytical writing, and composition.
-This course is designed to introduce advanced chordal structures and voice-leading principles, including ninth chords, linear diminished 7th chords, and linear augmented 6th chords, as well as techniques of enharmonic modulation.
-Other topics include: introduction to non-functional tonality; artificial/exotic scales; microtonalism; introduction to dodecaphony and set theoretical principles; neo-classical formal design; introduction to minimalism and texturalism; contemporary rhythmic practices; and introduction to experimentalism and indeterminacy in music.
+The third course in the core sequence for majors in music, Musical Expansions is weighted toward listening, analytical writing, and composition.
+This course is designed to introduce advanced harmonic materials such as modally-borrowed and scalar variant chords, the Neapolitan chord, and Augmented 6th chords; as well as linear structures and techniques of enharmonic modulation.
+Other topics include: introduction to non-functional tonality; artificial/exotic scales; introduction to dodecaphony and set theoretical principles; neo-classical formal design; introduction to minimalism and texturalism; contemporary rhythmic practices; experimentalism and indeterminacy in music; and microtonalism.

 MUTH 3210.
 Post-tonal Analysis